zoe-codez/home-assistant.io/source/_dashboards/map.markdown

 focus:
   required: false
   default: true
-  description: When set to `false`, this entities of this source will not be considered for determining the default zoom or fit of the map.
+  description: When set to `false`, the entities of this source will not be considered for determining the default zoom or fit of the map.
   type: boolean
 {% endconfiguration %}